 1:12 scale gained tremendous popularity for dollhouses when it was used to construct a special dollhouse as a gift for Queen Mary.
 It remains the most common scale for dollhouses and is also used for some highly detailed model cars.
 Although it was developed using imperial measurements, as 1:12 is a scale, it can be measured in any type of measurements, including cm or mm.

 How Do You Use the Scale Ratio for 1:12 Scale?

-Why is 1:12 Scale the Most Common Dolls' House Scale?
+Why 1:12 Scale Is the Most Common Dollhouse Scale

 In metric, 1:12 scale uses one centimeter of the model as the equivalent to twelve centimeters of the original, but as 12 centimeters doesn't translate easily to any common segment of metric measure, the scale is slightly more difficult to mentally compute.

-One twelfth scale, 1:12 is common for dolls houses, larger scale diecast models of cars and some steam trains, Radio controlled cars, and some 'heroic' action figure toys, where the figures are set to a height of six inches.
+One-twelfth scale, 1:12 is common for dollhouses, larger scale diecast models of cars and some steam trains, Radio controlled cars, and some 'heroic' action figure toys, where the figures are set to a height of six inches.

 Printable sheets of scale figures, including some in 1:12 scale can be found here as a downloadable pdf file and are useful as a reference check for scales.
 There is also a ruler marked in 12ths on a dividing page for a six ring organizer for miniature collectors.